Expansion of Major League Soccer: Other efforts

 Rochester, New York, had been mentioned as an expansion candidate due to the success of the Rochester Rhinos.
 The Rhinos won the US Open Cup in 1999 – the only non-MLS team to win the Cup since MLS began play three years earlier – and the Rhinos averaged over 10,000 fans from 1999 to 2005.
 In 2006, Don Garber stated: "At some point we want to find a way we can have an MLS team in Rochester."
 However, the Rhinos saw a downturn in attendance and finances, and the city is no longer under consideration by MLS.
+The team ceased operations in 2023.

 Ottawa was a longshot candidate throughout late 2008 and early 2009 for one of two slots for MLS expansion, but the push ended in March 2009 when MLS selected Vancouver and Portland instead.
 On June 20, 2011, Ottawa was awarded a NASL expansion franchise which began play as Ottawa Fury FC at TD Place Stadium in 2014; Fury FC moved to USL after the 2016 season.
+The team ceased operations following the 2019 season.

-MLS announced in May 2010 its desire for a second franchise in New York.
-The New York Cosmos expressed interest in an MLS expansion franchise, but negotiations between MLS and the Cosmos broke down, and the new Cosmos began playing in the North American Soccer League in 2013.
+MLS announced in May 2010 its desire for a second franchise in the New York City area.
+The former owners of the New York Cosmos expressed interest in an MLS expansion franchise, but negotiations between MLS and the Cosmos broke down, and the new Cosmos began playing in the North American Soccer League in 2013.

 The league also met with other prospective ownership groups for a New York expansion team.
 For example, MLS held talks with New York Mets owner Fred Wilpon.

 MLS awarded the second New York franchise to New York City FC in May 2013.
 Garber confirmed in April 2014 that there would not be a third New York team after the New York Red Bulls and New York City FC.

-Indianapolis launched an official bid In January 2017 to upgrade their NASL franchise, the Indy Eleven, to an MLS expansion member, but their bid was not chosen.
+Indianapolis launched an official bid in January 2017 to upgrade their NASL franchise, the Indy Eleven, to an MLS expansion member, but their bid was not chosen.